wp-plugins/responsive-mortgage-calculator/readme.txt

 = DISCLAIMER =

 The calculator is for demonstration purposes only and may not reflect actual numbers for your mortgage.
 Assumes constant interest rate throughout amortization period.
+Be sure to set the compounding period for your region for most accurate results.

 It's pretty darn good, but the bank has the final say...